Graham693/Agorize_AI-Grape_Vision/research_notes.md

 General Notes:
 - We don't give a damn about inference.
 All in for predictability.
-- Tensorflow seems to be the biggest hit and I'm willing to focus in on this one due to its ease of use for working with **deep neural networks**, image classification, and GPU acceleration capabilities.
-You can also use Keras on top of Tensorflow seamlessly. **We can also run code in Google collab with is fantastic for collaborating code, it's like Google docs for code!**
+- Tensorflow seems to be the biggest hit and I'm willing to focus in on this one due to its ease of use for working with **deep neural networks**, image classification, GPU acceleration capabilities, and the ability to run code in Google collab which is fantastic for collaborative coding (it's like Google docs for code).
+You can also use Keras on top of Tensorflow seamlessly for any reason we may need.
   - [5min tensorflow demo](https://www.youtube.com/watch?v=QfNvhPx5Px8&ab_channel=SirajRaval)
   - There are like millions of tutorial videos so just go out there and browse a bit.